jacksleight/statamic-memberbox/README.md

 * **can (string):** Content is only visible to members that have the specified permission
 * **has:\[field\] (string):** Content is only visible to members that have the specified field value (see below)

 You can check for the presence of specific values within the user record using the `has:[field]` parameter.
-For example if you had a `plan` field and wanted to limit content to users on the `plus` plan you could do this:
+For example if you had a `plan` field and wanted to limit content to users on the **Plus** plan you could do this:

 ```antlers
 {{ member has:plan="plus" }}